 Exercise is great for a number of different reasons and boosting your immunity is just one of them.
 However, the intensity and frequency of the exercise matters.
 If you push your body too hard too often without proper rest in between, it can actually compromise your immune system and make you more susceptible to illness.
 Research shows that moderate exercise is the key to boosting your immunity.
 This means doing things that get your heart rate up and make you break a sweat but not working so hard that you can’t talk.
 It could be things like walking fast, cycling at a medium pace, doing yoga or an aerobics class.

 Eat a Healthy Diet

 What you eat plays a huge role in your immunity and your energy levels.
 There is some evidence to suggest that any deficiencies in vitamins and minerals can weaken your immune system and make you more vulnerable to illness.
 So, it’s important to make sure you’re eating enough of the guud stuff to power up your immune system and give it the energy it needs.
 The best way to do this is to make sure your diet is full of different fruits and vegetables.
 The more variety the better.
 To learn more about what to eat to fuel the healthiest version of yourself, check out our post on how to hack your cycle with food.

-Even if you have the best diet in the world, it can still sometimes be difficult to get all the nutrients you need through food alone.
-That’s why almost everyone can benefit from taking a daily supplement like Guud Flow.
 We know there are a lot of supplements out there and it can be hard to know what to look for and what is right for you.
 As a start, look for supplements with active ingredients that are linked to real health claims such as:

 - Zinc, Vitamins C and D: contribute to the normal functioning of the immune system